mrkieumy/task-conditioned/README.md

 ```

 ### Evaluation Performance includes mAP and Miss Rate:
-Evaluation mean Average Precision (mAP) as well as Log Average Miss Rate (LAMR) of the detector over the test set
+Evaluation mean Average Precision (mAP) as well as Log Average Miss Rate (LAMR) of the detector over the test set.
-Noted that, Log Average Miss Rate and Precision on daytime and nighttime is the standard evaluation of the state-of-the-art on KAIST dataset.
+Noted that, Log Average Miss Rate and Precision on reasonable setting (daytime, nighttime, and day & night) is the standard evaluation of the state-of-the-art on KAIST dataset.
 ```
 python Evaluation_model.py [weightfile]
 ```